Scientific Name

 Hardiness

-USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).
+USDA hardiness zones 10b to 11b: from 35°F (1.7°C) to 45°F (7.2°C).

 How to Grow and Care

 Most species have spectacular, colorful flowers and are often grown as ornamentals, and many cultivars have been developed.
 Ipomoeas need full sun and moderately fertile, well-drained soil in the garden.
 Provide shelter from the wind.
 Prune climbing species in spring.
 Under glass, provide full light with protection from the hottest sun.
-Water freely and fertilize monthly during the growing season, but water sparingly in winter.
+Water the plant freely and fertilize monthly during the growing season, but water sparingly in winter.
 Climbers and trailing species need support.

 White blister, rust, fungal leaf spots, stem rot, thread blight, charcoal rot, and wilt can occur.